msu/csci-432-fall2022/README.md

 - Homework may be solved collaboratively except as explicitly forbidden, but solutions must be written up **independently**.
 This is best done by writing your solutions when not in a group setting.
 Groups should be small enough that each member plays a significant role.
+(Note, if there is a group assignment, each group is treated as an 'individual').

 ### Classroom Etiquette